JuliaLang/www.julialang.org/blog/2021/02/julia-1.6-highlights.md

 _Elliot Saba & Mosè Giordano_

-Binary packages have been a problematic part of the Julia world for its entire existence.
-First, installation troubles plagued the ecosystem and conflicts due to system differences were common.
-We addressed these issues through ever- increasingly isolated installation processes until we converged to the current standard installation procedure; namely installation of binaries as artifacts typically sourced from a [`BinaryBuilder.jl`](https://github.com/JuliaPackaging/BinaryBuilder.jl) cross-compilation recipe.
+Providing reliable, portable binaries to packages is a challenge that all packaging environments must face, and while Julia's strategy has always been to prioritize reliability and reproducibility over all other concerns, in the past it has come at a cost.
+Our solution to the problems of reliability and reproducibility was to more fully isolate installed binaries and cross-compile them ourselves using the [`BinaryBuilder.jl`](https://github.com/JuliaPackaging/BinaryBuilder.jl) framework.
 Libraries built from `BinaryBuilder.jl` are most often used through so-called JLL packages which provide a standardized API that Julia packages can use to access the provided binaries.
-This ease of use and reliability of installation came at a cost, however, which was _vastly_ increased load times as compared to the bad old days when Julia packages would blindly `dlopen()` libraries and load whatever libraries happened to be sitting on the library search path.
+This ease of use and reliability of installation resulted in _vastly_ increased load times as compared to the bad old days when Julia packages would blindly `dlopen()` libraries and load whatever libraries happened to be sitting on the library search path.
 To illustrate the issue, in Julia 1.4, loading the GTK+3 stack required **7 seconds** when it used to take around **500ms** on the same machine.
-Through many months of hard work and careful investigation, we are pleased to report that the same stack of libraries now takes less than **200ms** to load on Julia v1.6.
+Through many months of hard work and careful investigation, we are pleased to report that the same stack of libraries now takes less than **200ms** to load when using Julia v1.6 on the same machine.

 The cause of this slowdown was multi-faceted and spread across many different layers of the Julia ecosystem.
 Part of the issue was general compiler latency,